jewel/clearskies/protocol/core.md

 When files are changed or deleted on one peer, the other peer may opt to save copies in an archival directory.
-If an archive is kept, it is recommended that the SHA256 of these files still be tracked so that they can be used for deduplication in the future.
+If an archive is kept, it is recommended that the SHA256 of these files is still tracked so that they can be used for deduplication in the future.

 Software could limit the archive to a certain size, or offer a friendly way to